TonySoloProjects/utilities_and_templates/templates/github_readme_template.md

 ## Project Name & Summary
-*The UCD2001 Roadway Dispersion Model.*
+*Your Model Name Here!*

-An air quality model to simulate the distribution of pollutants near roadways.
+A super cool model to simulate something you are very interested in.

 ## Table of contents
 * [Project Description](#project-description)